Those pink hats at the women's marches mean something

 Organizers posted the knitting instructions on their website.
 Those who wanted to rock a hat but lacked the skills to make one were encouraged to seek out knitters who planned to participate.
 Some knitters held signs at the marches to let people know they had extra hats.

-Upper West Side resident Denise Madison, 68, got her hat at Knittu Coty, a store in the city.
-Women were knitting the hats there, she said, and giving them away.
+Upper West Side resident Denise Madison, 68, got her hat at Knitty City on the Upper West Side.
+Women were knitting the hats at the knitting supply store, she said, and giving them away.

-Madison also knit one herself, but gave it to her neighbor's daughter.
+Madison said she knit one herself, but gave it to her neighbor's daughter.

-"We're seeing something that's unprecedented in my lifetime," Madison said, adding that it was important for her to march because "what else can you do?"
+For Madison, it was important for to attend the march, because, she asked, "what else can you do?"

 Janet Aziz, 56, said her college friend knitted her hat.